amirouche/arew-scheme/manual/user/README.md

 A search pad is semi-private journal of your search queries with their results.
 You can create a search pad using the menu on the top-right corner.

+When using th search pad, the input query `,note` possibly followed by some text will return no results, but will allow you to save some insight for your future self.